Ezwen/bandcamp-collection-downloader/README.md

 ## Bandcamp authentication

 This tool does not manage authentication with Bandcamp servers, as they require a valid token from Google Captcha.
+Hence, authentication must first be achieved using Firefox.
+Then there are two possibilities:
+- If running a Linux system (and if the `--cookies-file` parameter is not used), then the tool will automatically find the required cookies in the Firefox profile folder of the system user.
-Hence, authentication must first be achieved using Firefox, then Bandcamp cookies must be exported in JSON using the Firefox Addon [Cookie Quick Manager](https://addons.mozilla.org/en-US/firefox/addon/cookie-quick-manager/).
+- Else, Bandcamp cookies must be exported in JSON using the Firefox Addon [Cookie Quick Manager](https://addons.mozilla.org/en-US/firefox/addon/cookie-quick-manager/).
-This JSON file can then be used using the mandatory parameter `--cookies-file`:
+This JSON file can then be used using the parameter `--cookies-file`:

 ## Installation